Indian Statistical Institute: Degree courses

-ISI offers two undergraduate programs, viz.
-Bachelor of Statistics (Honours) (B.Stat) and Bachelor of Mathematics (Honours) (B. Math), seven graduate programs, viz.
+ISI offers three undergraduate programs, viz.
+Bachelor of Statistics (Honours) (B.Stat), Bachelor of Mathematics (Honours) (B. Math) and Bachelor of Statistical Data Science (Honours) eight graduate programs, viz.
 Master of Statistics (M. Stat), Master of Mathematics (M. Math), Master of Science in Quantitative Economics (MSQE), Master of Science in Library and Information Science (MSLIS), Master of Science in Quality Management Science (MSQMS), Master of Technology in Computer Science (MTech–CS), Master of Technology in Cryptology & Security (MTech-CrS) and Master of Technology in Quality, Reliability and Operations Research (MTech–QROR).

 ISI also offers four PG Diploma programs, viz.
-Postgraduate Diploma in Agricultural and Rural Management with Statistical Methods[PGDARSMA],Postgraduate Diploma in Statistical Methods & Analytics [PGDSMA],Post Graduate Diploma in Business Analytics [PGDBA] and PG Diploma in Applied Statistics [PGDAS].
+Postgraduate Diploma in Agricultural and Rural Management with Statistical Methods [PGDARSMA], Postgraduate Diploma in Statistical Methods & Analytics [PGDSMA], Post Graduate Diploma in Business Analytics [PGDBA] and PG Diploma in Applied Statistics [PGDAS].

-Undergraduate courses are of 3 years duration, whereas the graduate level courses of 2 years of duration.
+B.Stat (Hons) and B.Math (Hons) courses are of 3 years duration, BSDS (Hons) course is of 4 years duration and the master's level courses of 2 years of duration.
 For all undergraduate and graduate level courses, the academic year is divided in two semesters.
 Except for sponsored candidates of MTech courses, ISI students are not required to pay any tuition fees.
 Conditional to performance beyond a threshold, all students and research fellows receive stipends, fellowships and contingency/book grants.
 Students demonstrating outstanding performances are rewarded at the end of the semesters.
 ISI campuses provide hostel accommodations with recreational facilities and limited medical facilities available free of cost.

 Admissions

-Applicants of all degree courses are required to go through written admission tests and interviews.
-ISI conducts the written tests at various examination centres across India.
+Applicants of all degree courses are required to go through written admission tests and/or interviews.
+ISI conducts the written tests at various examination centers across India.
 Only in few cases, candidates may get called for the interview directly, viz. applicants of MTech Computer Science course having a GATE score above a threshold.
-Candidates applying to doctoral research programmes who have been awarded (or qualified for) a Junior Research Fellowship by UGC / CSIR / NBHM etc. are also required to clear the ISI admission test or an equivalent separate test and interview conducted by the relevant JRF selection committee of the institute if they wish to obtain a PhD from Indian Statistical Institute.
+Candidates applying to doctoral research programmes who have been awarded (or qualified for) a Junior Research Fellowship by UGC / CSIR / NBHM etc. are also required to clear the ISI admission test or an equivalent separate test and interview conducted by the relevant JRF selection committee of the institute if they wish to obtain a PhD from the Indian Statistical Institute.